Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

-The detailed evolution of each progenitor haloes of {\sc Halo1} is displayed in Fig.~\ref{fig7}, with results shown from left to right for the {\sc Burst}, {\sc SIMF}, and {\sc Indiv} runs, each adopting different IMF sampling methods.
-The top panels depict the evolution of DM (solid line), gas (dotted line), and stellar (dashed line) masses, respectively, while the bottom panels represent the corresponding metallicity of star particles, denoted as $\rm [Fe/H]$, formed in each progenitor haloes.
+The detailed evolution of each progenitor halo of {\sc Halo1} is displayed in Fig.~\ref{fig9_feh_mul}, with results shown from left to right for the {\sc Burst}, {\sc Simf}, and {\sc Indiv} runs, each adopting different IMF sampling and SN feedback injection methods.
+The top panels depict the evolution of the DM (solid line), gas (dotted line), and stellar (dashed line) masses, respectively, while the bottom panels present the corresponding stellar metallicity, expressed as $\rm [Fe/H]$, for each progenitor.
 The open circles in the bottom panels, sharing the same color, indicate stars that originated in different haloes other than the selected progenitors but eventually merged into one of these progenitor haloes.
-In addition, the size of the circles indicates the relative mass of the progenitor halo at the time those stars entered the progenitor haloes.
-Since we compare runs with identical initial conditions but different IMF sampling methods, the DM evolution of each progenitor halo remains consistent across the three cases.
-However, the gas and stellar evolution vary depending on the star sampling approach and the associated feedback effects.
-Generally, it shows that most progenitor haloes experience a gas loss of 1-2 orders of magnitude between $z=7$ and $z=6$, during which the effect of reionization is introduced.
+In addition, the size of each circle reflects the relative mass of the progenitor halo at the time the star entered it.
+Since we compare runs with identical initial conditions but different IMF sampling and SN feedback injection methods, the DM evolution of each progenitor halo remains consistent across all runs, whereas the gas and stellar evolution vary with the chosen method and the stochastic nature of star formation.
+In general, most progenitor haloes experience a gas loss of 1-2 orders of magnitude between $z=7$ and $z=6$, during which the effect of reionization is introduced.